g-male/darin-portfolio/content/capturing/bird/savannah-sparrow.md

 postyear: "2021"
 contentdesc: bird
 ---
 This little guy had just finished bathing when he decided to land on a branch in the sun and mean mug me.
+Cant remember where I shot this, Canada.